git-chglog/git-chglog/README.md

 ---

-This is how basic usage is over!
+You now know basic usage of `git-chglog`!

-In order to make better CHANGELOG, please refer to the following document and customize it.
+In order to make a better CHANGELOG, please refer to the following document and customize it.

 ## CLI Usage